nuxt/website-v2/content/en/blog/optimise-your-images-with-nuxt-image.md

 ---
 title: Hands-on images optimization with Nuxt Image
-description: The Nuxt Image module provides an intuitive way to optimize your images, let's dive in with a concrete example.
+description: The Nuxt Image module provides an intuitive way to optimize our images, let's dive in with a concrete example.
 imgUrl: blog/filename/main.jpg
 date: 2021-06-08
 authors: